tjrules/blog-app-part-one/README.md

     - TRY OUT your API in postman before you get too emotionally invested in it, to make sure it works the way you think it does...
 - **CSS & Design**: Your app should be pleasing to look at.
 Your design should take usability into account.

-Here are a couple of example projects: [Forum](forum.md), [Wiki](wiki.md)
+Here are a couple of example projects: [Forum](./helpers/forum.md), [Wiki](./helpers/wiki.md)

 ## Process

 Resist the urge to jump immediately into coding.
 For this sprint we want to carefully plan our approach.

-- Database - draw out the tables & columns you plan to use in your database.
+- Database - draw out the tables & columns you plan to use in your database (ERD - Entity Relationship Diagram - is a fancy word for it)
 - Wireframes - detail the flow of your app through simple wireframes
   * You can choose whether you want to whiteboard the wireframes or use some program.
-  * Refer back to the [todo app wireframes](https://git.generalassemb.ly/nyc-wdi-ada/HW_U02_D10_TODO_APP-/blob/master/wireframes.md) for an example of what we expect!
+  * Refer back to the [todo app wireframes](./helpers/wireframes.md) for an example of what we expect!
 - Routes - design the HTTP route architecture of your app
 - Set up a separate standing github repo (NOT this repo!) and **project board** for your project
 - Find an API that you plan on using and test it out